ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 ```

 This goes to show that interfacing with ChatGPT in C# with Semantic Kernel is a viable solution that whilst requires
-more bespoke logic and manual validation, can produce a more effective response than what's possible with TypeChat.
+more bespoke logic and manual validation, can produce a more effective response than what's possible with TypeChat's schema
+validation errors.

 If you need to maintain few interfaces with ChatGPT, building your solution all in .NET might be the best option, but if
-you need to generate and maintain multiple schemas than using a generic library with automated retries like TypeChat utilizing
+you need to generate and maintain multiple schemas then using a generic library with automated retries like TypeChat utilizing
 TypeScript Schema validation errors is likely preferred.

 ### TypeChat with ChatGPT 4